mac-can/PCBUSB-Wrapper/README.md

 This repo contains the source code for a CAN API V3 compatible wrapper library under macOS for PCAN-USB Interfaces from PEAK-System Technik GmbH.
 The wrapper library is build upon the PCBUSB library by UV&nbsp;Software.
 The PCBUSB library is almost compatible to PEAK´s PCANBasic DLL.

+Remarks: _The PCBUSB library is not included in this repo, and must be installed separately!_

 ### CAN Interface API, Version 3